-On January 26, 2018, the Company closed the arrangement with Exito.
-The transaction was considered a reverse takeover since the legal acquiree is the accounting acquirer as the former shareholders of the Company obtain a controlling interest of the resulting entity after the completion of this transaction.
+On January 26, 2018, the Company closed the arrangement with GLN.
+The Transaction was considered an RTO since the legal acquiree is the accounting acquirer, as the former shareholders of GLN obtain a controlling interest of the resulting entity after the completion of the Transaction.

-The following summarizes the reverse takeover of Exito by Good Life and the assets acquired and the liabilities assumed on January 26, 2018, the amalgamation date:
+The following summarizes the reverse takeover of Exito by GLN and the assets acquired and the liabilities assumed on January 26, 2018, the amalgamation date:

 Net tangible assets (estimated fair value) acquired:

 Cash and cash equivalents \$ 67,994

-Accounts receivable 9,364
+Accounts receivable 9,365

 Notes receivable 25,000

 \$ 102,359

 Consideration paid:

-Shares Good Life Network Inc. deemed issued \$ 1,000,000
+Shares of Good Life deemed issued (4,000,000 shares x 0.25/share) \$ 1,000,000

 Options issued to Exito shareholders 126,000

 \$ 1,126,000

-At the time of the amalgamation, Exito's assets consisted primarily of cash and accounts receivable, and it did not have any processes capable of generating outputs; therefore, Exito did not meet the definition of a business.
-Accordingly, as Exito did not qualify as a business in accordance with IFRS 3 Business Combinations, the amalgamation did not constitute a business combination; however, by analogy it has been accounted for as a reverse takeover.
-Therefore, Good Life, the legal subsidiary, has been treated as the accounting parent company, and Exito, the legal parent, has been treated as the accounting subsidiary.
+At the time of the Transaction, Exito's assets consisted primarily of cash and accounts receivable, and it did not have any processes capable of generating outputs; therefore, Exito did not meet the definition of a business.
+Accordingly, as Exito did not qualify as a business in accordance with IFRS 3 Business Combinations, the amalgamation did not constitute a business combination; however, by analogy it has been accounted for as an RTO.
+Therefore, GLN, the legal subsidiary, has been treated as the accounting parent company, and Exito, the legal parent, has been treated as the accounting subsidiary.

-As the acquisition was not considered a business combination, the excess value of consideration paid over the net assets acquired together with the estimated fair value of 750,000 options granted to Exito shareholders are expensed as a listing fee.
+As the acquisition was not considered a business combination, the excess value of consideration paid over the net assets acquired together with the estimated fair value of 750,000 options granted to Exito shareholders, and additional transaction costs are expensed as a listing fee.

-The fair value of the common shares amounted to \$1,000,000, based on the shares issued in a concurrent financing of the Company's common shares at the time of the transaction of \$0.25 per common share.
-The fair values of the stock options were determined the using the Black-Scholes pricing model with the following weighted average assumptions: exercise price - \$0.20, expected life - 1 year, volatility - 180%, risk-free rate - 1.77%, and dividend yield - 0%
+The fair value of the common shares amounted to \$1,000,000, based on the shares issued in a concurrent financing of the Company's common shares at the time of the transaction of \$0.25 per share.
+The fair values of the stock options were determined using the Black-Scholes option pricing model with the following weighted average assumptions: market price of shares -0.25/share, exercise price -\$0.20, expected life -1 year, volatility -80%, risk-free rate -1.77%, and dividend yield -0%.

 Consideration paid \$ 1,126,000

 Net tangible assets acquired (102,359)

 Additional transaction costs 1,294,377

-\$ 2,318,018
+Listing fee \$ 2,318,018